 The doctor is likely to ask both you and the person experiencing amnesia a number of questions about symptoms and about the period leading up to the memory loss.

 - What is the last thing you remember?

 - Do you know who you are?

-- Do you know the person who came with you to the hospital?
+- Do you know the person who came with you?